imdanique/recipe/README.md

-# Guacamole recipe
+# Coderefinery Workshop 2023

+This repo is dedicated to the workshop

-Used in teaching Git.
+Used in studying Git.
-New line added
-Another line